f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab06.rst

 #.
 In the capture above packet 53 shows the GET requests to the website.
 In your capture it will be a different packet number but you can see in the Info area that it is a GET request.

 #.
 Right click on the GET request and go to protocol preferences, and then populate fields for other dissectors.
+This option may already be set depending on the version of Wireshark you are running.
 This makes it so when applying a display filter it applies to both the client and server sides of the F5 connection.
 We will cover this in the F5 High Details section.

    .. image:: /_static/class4/dissectors.png
       :scale: 50 %